ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-04-run-notes-2019-november-week-1.markdown

 Saturday mornings are usually when the dog needs A Bit Of A Walk.
 Earlier this year I’d take the dog along the canal, but after a couple of runs when Scrogs came back with poorly paw pads I had to rethink my Saturday mornings with her.
 The dog likes grass fields and woodland and over the past month or so I’ve been exploring the woodland north of the River Aire near us, specifically around Esholt Woods.
 It’s only been the past few weekends I have come to peace with going out with the dog to the woods and at a pace the dog is happy with.

 The past few weekends have also tended to be wet.
 This Saturday wasn’t any different.
-I am glad I have a pair of Nike Wildhorses for sloppy conditons!
+I am glad I have a pair of Nike Wildhorses for sloppy conditions!

 [View activity on Strava](https://www.strava.com/activities/2835054905).